Monday, September 26, 2016

 Extra points for time left = 10 points (per remaining second)

-I always love information screens - plus how authentic is this?
+I love the information screens - plus, how authentic is this?
 Amazing conversion.

 2016 and the Atari ST is alive & kicking!

-Update: You may be interested to know that Scott is now a member of Effect and has also been interviewed by AtariCrypt!!
-He has worked on many demo screens that you need to check out, like the amazing Turrican Music Disk.
-However, he currently has RAIDEN in development specifically for the Atari STe.
+Update: You may be interested to know that Scott is now a member of Effect and has been interviewed by AtariCrypt!!
+He has worked on many demos that you need to check out, like the amazing Turrican Music Disk.
+He currently has RAIDEN in development specifically for the Atari STe.

 Friday, September 16, 2016